vignettes/using-a-chromatograms-object.Rmd

 and the chromatogram metadata.
 Below we demonstrate how to add a custom

-function to the processing queue of a Chromatograms
+function to the processing queue of a Chromatograms object.

 Below we define a function that divides the intensities of each peak by

-a value which can be passed with argument y
+a value which can be passed with argument y.

 ## Define a function that takes the backend as an input, divides the intensity